 utility, municipal water and wastewater services.
 Traditionally,

 shipbuilding was the claim to fame for Mahone Bay but over

 recent decades Tourism has become the key industry as visitors

 spread the word of the beauty of our little seaside town.
 2019

 marks the Town of Mahone Bay’s Centennial year.
 This sign was

 designed and erected as part of centennial celebrations.

-French and German translations of our Town’s history coming soon!
+French translations of our Town’s history coming soon!

 La traduction française de l’histoire de notre ville à venir!